watsoncui/cui-lab.github.io/README.md

 As an example, let's use the README.md file which is the basis for this webpage.

 1. Install `git` on your computer and set the global user name and user email with the following example terminal commands:
-`$ git config --global user.name "GitHub_username"; git config --global user.email GitHub_useremail@example.com`
+`$ git config --global user.name "GitHub_username"`, then `$ git config --global user.email GitHub_useremail@example.com`.
 2. Sign in to GitHub, if not already signed in, and go to the GitHub respository for this page: [https://github.com/cui-lab/cui-lab.github.io](https://github.com/cui-lab/cui-lab.github.io).
 3. Click the "Fork" button, to fork your own copy of the cui-lab.github.io respository to your account.
 4. Copy the HTTPS clone URL (notated by `HTTPS_clone_URL`) on the right side of the page.
-5. In the terminal, change directory into your prefered working directory and input the command: `$ git clone HTTPS_clone_URL`
+5. In the terminal, change directory into your prefered working directory and input the command: `$ git clone HTTPS_clone_URL`.
 6. Change directory into cui-lab.github.io and then make, and save, some changes to README.md.
-7. Add the README.md file to the index to prepare for the next commit using the command: `$ git add README.md`
+7. Add the README.md file to the index to prepare for the next commit using the command: `$ git add README.md`.
-8. Commit and comment (in quotes, after the `-m` option) on your commit using the example command: `$ git commit -m "made a few changes"`
+8. Commit and comment (in quotes, after the `-m` option) on your commit using the example command: `$ git commit -m "made a few changes"`.
-9. Push the committed file(s) to your GitHub repository using the following command and then inputing your username and password: `$ git push`
+9. Push the committed file(s) to your GitHub repository using the following command and then inputing your username and password: `$ git push`.
 10. You should then see the changes on the cloned repository on your account.
 If you would like to submit your changes to the original owner of the cloned repository, then on the page for your cloned repository, click on the "Pull Requests" and create a new pull request.
 The owner will check your pull request and decide whether to accept and merge your changes.

 ### GitHub SSH Key Tutorial